 What is the best U-factor for a window?

 In cold climates, it’s recommended to have windows with an efficiency between 0.17 and 0.39 (R6 – R2).
 The low end of this range only achievable through triple glazing or other high-quality materials that are more expensive than double-paned glass.

 Both U-value and R-value measure energy efficiency.
 However, they are not the same nor are they interchangeable.

-U-value is a measure of heat transfer, which is the heat gain or loss through glass.
+U-value is a measure of heat transfer, which is the heat gain or loss through the glass.
 R-value is the measure of heat resistance.
 The U-value is not rating a material.
 Rather, it’s the calculation of the conduction properties of various materials used to build windows, doors, and skylights.

-R-value measures the performance of a specific material, such as insulation, based on the material’s ability to reduce the transfer of heat.
+On the other hand, R-value measures the performance of a specific material, such as insulation, based on the material’s ability to reduce the transfer of heat.
 It measures a material’s resistance to heat flow, which is important in the rating insulation.
 It measures the rate at which heat is transferred or lost and is based on conduction and resistance.
 A high R-value indicates better insulation and resistance to heat transference.

 Here is a breakdown of how to interpret these two different values: